mimir-org/documents/docs/Mimir/status.md

 save projects, but not update existing projects.

 The backend is ready to receive this data from the frontend.
-Mimir has an advanced state management in the web application which is based on Redux Saga.
+Mimir has an advanced state management in the web application which is based on Redux and Saga for doing api-calls based on redux dispatch.
 In the Mimir backend, much of the previous functionality has been commented out as these break with the new IMF model and are intended to be reimplemented when the project is mature.

 Shortly after this was carried out, it was decided that the team should have all resources at Tyle for various reasons (